History of Victoria Park

 three islands in the west of the park.

-In 1847 a pagoda which had formed the entrance
+In 1847 a pagoda, which had formed the

-to the Chinese Exhibition at Hyde Park corner was acquired and
+entrance to the Chinese Exhibition at Hyde Park Corner, was

-the island, and there were rustic shelters, a cascade, fountain and
+to the island, and there were rustic shelters, a cascade, fountain

 The site was extended 1872 when land

 originally set aside for residential development was incorporated

 into the park.
 In April 1873, Queen Victoria visited the park,